c-ehrlich/personal-site/README.md

 Check out the [Next.js deployment documentation](https://nextjs.org/docs/deployment) for more details.

+## Performance and Accessibility

+Performance and Accessibility are important aspects of web design to me.
+I like using Google's Lighthouse test to measure how I'm doing, but I believe it should not be taken as the only measure.
+For example, there is a known bug relating to [Image size](https://github.com/GoogleChrome/lighthouse/issues/11631) that currently prevents this website from scoring 100 on Lighthouse.
+It has no influence on humans using the site, so I don't believe it is worth dealing with.

 ## Acknowledgements
 Markdown blog functionality based on this post by Julia Tan https://bionicjulia.com/blog/setting-up-nextjs-markdown-blog-with-typescript